 Nick and his skilled crew transport your monument to the cemetery and set it with great care.
 They will also reset existing stones to ensure their legacy for future generations.

-Dan takes great pride in assisting you in the design of a personalized memorial for your loved one or yourself.
-He is happy to meet with you in person or provide you a design through email.
+Moria takes great pride in assisting you in the design of a personalized memorial for your loved one or yourself.
+Call 620-365-3741 to set up an appointment to meet with Moria in Iola or Garnett.